flynnzac/slobil/README.md

 # SLOBIL

 SLOBIL is a programming language based on two types of data: Slots and Objects.
 Objects are both the environment in which code is executed, a `struct`-like datatype, and an Object in the sense of Object-Oriented Programming.
 Slots are locations within an Objects where Data can be stored.
-The language has a highly regular syntax where each statement is an instruction to modify the current registry or move between different registries.
+The language has a highly regular syntax where each statement is an instruction to modify the current object or move between different objects.
 SLOBIL is designed to be easy to use interactively and to build interactive programs.
 Because SLOBIL's syntax itself is command-like, many "programs" can simply be libraries of instructions that use SLOBIL's REPL for user interaction.

 SLOBIL stands for SLot-and-Object Based Interactive Language.